- Free shipping from 220€The order of accessories (without BikeTrax) is excluded from the free shipping costs.

-In this GPS tracker e-bike test, you will learn how to recognise dubious internet tests, how different GPS tracker models differ and which is the best choice for you to secure your bike or e-bike via GPS.
+In this GPS tracker e-bike test, you will also find out how to recognise dubious GPS tracker internet tests, how different GPS tracker models differ and which is the best choice for you to secure your bike or e-bike with GPS.

 “GPS Tracker Bike Test Winner – We Found It For You!”